-The ecoinvent dataset is going to be available in the SAP Store in the next days (the direct link will be added here), a trial version will be available there as well.
+The ecoinvent dataset is available for purchase in the SAP Store, a free trial version is available there as well.
 By using this dataset you will benefit from leveraging results from existing high quality product lifecycle assessment studies based on the most widely used standards, as well as simplified and vendor agnostic emission factors that can be imported in SAP Product Footprint Management with business user friendly MS Excel file format.

 Additional Information and Updates